UK Register of Toxicologists

-- Registered Toxicologists can apply for the UKRT bursary of up to £500 to attend the BTS Congress within the first 12 months of registration.
+- Registered Toxicologists can apply for the UKRT bursary of up to £500 to attend the BTS Congress.

 BTS members are encouraged to apply to join the UKRT.
 Applications to the register are accepted online via the RSB’s mySociety portal, but you do not need to be a member of RSB to apply for UKRT membership.